misobiso/somehow_i_manage/README.md

 _*Season 5 Stress Relief - Dwight's too-realistic fire alarm gives Stanley a heart attack.
 When he returns, Michael learns that he is the cause of Stanley's stress.
 To remedy the situation, he forces the office to throw a roast for him._

 _*Season 9 Paper Airplane - The employees hold a paper airplane competition, Andy gets an acting role in a workplace safety video, and Jim and Pam's marriage tensions continue to build._

+> Stress Relief has a large increase in viewership likely due to iconic scenes such as the "Fire Drill" and "First Aid Fail/Staying Alive CPR"

 ### How Does viewership correlate with IMDb ratings?